Alternative names for acromegaly

 Are there any side-effects to treatment?

 Pituitary surgery can lead to a reduction in the levels of other hormones normally produced by the pituitary gland (see the article on hypopituitarism for further information).
 All patients will have their pituitary hormone levels monitored after surgery.
 Replacement treatments are available to restore hormone levels to normal.
-Other complications of surgery can include excessive bleeding, infection and abnormal sodium levels.
+Other complications of surgery can include bleeding, infection and abnormal sodium levels.

 What are the longer-term implications of acromegaly?